kristian03-design/gbldc_application/README.md

 # 📱 GBLDC Mobile Application

-A modern and secure mobile application for the **Greater Bulacan Livelihood Development Cooperative (GBLDC)**, built using Flutter.
-This app allows members to manage loans, access cooperative services, track credit scores, and connect with support.
+A modern, secure, and user-friendly mobile app developed for the **Greater Bulacan Livelihood Development Cooperative (GBLDC)**.
+This app helps cooperative members access financial services like loans, track credit scores, manage their accounts, and contact support—all in one place.

 ---